Jack Catterall: Undisputed championship challenge

 In August, ESPN reported that Catterall and Taylor had agreed terms to meet on 18 December at the SSE Hydro in Glasgow.
 It was announced by Taylor on 21 October that he had suffered an injury, and thus the fight would be postponed to 26 February 2022.
-Taylor won the bout by split decision with the judges’ scorecards reading 114-111, 113-112 for Taylor and 113-112 for Catterall.
-The bout is widely regarded by fans and pundits to have been a robbery as many saw Jack Catterall winning the fight.
+Taylor won the bout by a highly controversial split decision with the judges’ scorecards reading 114–111, 113–112 for Taylor and 113–112 for Catterall.